VitaliyPetroff/gobolt/README.md

 - [ ] Update object in bucket with full rewrite or only filled vals "UpdateByKey" (safe mode enabled)
 - [ ] Delete object in bucket "DeleteByKey"
 - [ ] Get list of objects by value "GetListByVal"
+- [ ] Get list of objects by using 'between search'
+- [ ] Get list of objects by using 'less or more search'

 **Indexed Object**
 - [ ] Create new object in bucket and get new id "SetWithNewId"